 Torticollis Symptoms and Effects

-Babies with torticollis have trouble moving their neck because of muscle stiffness.
-They also tilt their head noticeably in one direction, and they might also have to lean back to view objects.
+Babies with torticollis may have trouble moving their neck because of muscle stiffness or muscle weakness.
+They also may tilt their head noticeably in one direction, and they might also lean back to view objects.
 Their chin might point slightly upward.

 More than half of babies who have torticollis symptoms also have a flat spot on the affected side of the head (deformational plagiocephaly) caused by lying consistently in one position.
-Without treatment, torticollis can affect vision and balance.
+Without treatment, torticollis can affect the symmetry of gross motor skills like vision and balance.

-Some babies who have torticollis also have DDH.
-Like torticollis, DDH can develop due to birth trauma or the baby’s position in the uterus.
-Experts don’t fully understand the link between the two disorders, and it can get missed in routine exams.
+Some babies who have torticollis also have developmental dysplasia of the hip (DDH) or brachial plexus injury.
+Like torticollis, DDH and brachial plexus injury can develop due to birth trauma or the baby’s position in the uterus.
+These associated conditions can get missed in routine exams.

 Torticollis Diagnosis and Treatment

 Torticollis in babies usually becomes noticeable at birth or shortly after.
 If you or your pediatrician notice the neck stiffness, head tilt or preference to turn the head one way, schedule an evaluation with a specialist as soon as possible.
 The Gillette Children’s Specialty Healthcare craniofacial team evaluates infants suspected to have torticollis.

 If your child has torticollis, we begin torticollis treatment with physical therapy to stretch and strengthen the muscles of the neck.
 Physical therapy is most successful when it begins early in life.

 Regular physical therapy exercises help babies move the affected side of their neck, creating balance.
 In most cases, torticollis in children can improve with a few weeks or months of therapy, when combined with daily exercises at home.
 The condition rarely returns as a baby grows.